 - indeterminate (if the evidence was insufficient to confirm or rule out a causal relationship).

 - The first case included a patient who had received tetanus and the quadrivalent HPV vaccine 14 days before death –the cause of death given by the coroner was thoracic aortic dissection, a tear in the lining of the aorta which causes blood to flow within the arterial wall.
-There are no known relationships between vaccines and aortic dissection, a deadly condition.
-It is generally caused by hypertension, connective tissue disease, chest trauma, and some genetic diseases.
+There are no known biologically plausible relationships between vaccines and aortic dissection, a deadly condition.
+It is generally caused by hypertension, connective tissue disease, chest trauma, or some genetic diseases.
 Based on the cause of death, and all of the evidence provided, “the working group determined the cause of death to be inconsistent with a causal association between the vaccines received and death.”

 - The third case was a patient that received the quadrivalent HPV vaccine 18 days before death.
 The cause of death, listed in the patient’s medical report and the coroner’s reports, was sepsis of unknown origin.
 “The working group categorized the cause of death in this case as indeterminate because of a lack of a confirmed etiology of sepsis and, therefore, lack of evidence to confirm or rule out a causal association.”